LeanderLoomans/portfolio_data_science/README.md

 | Total    | 0.94     |           |        |      |

   As seen in the tabels the models have good results that we as a project group are happy with.
 These results were gotten on a test set.
+  Now the research question "How can data science techniques detect if there is a conversation between at least two people by analyzing audio files?" can be answered.
+We did this by making two Convolutional Neural Nerworks (CNN) with Mel Frequency Cepstral Coefficients (MFCC) as input data.
+The two models are combined so the first model acts as a filter for the second model.
+The first model filters the audio sampels that have no speech in them and feeds the sampels with speech to the second model.
+The second model then compares two sampels with each other to see if the sampels are form the same speaker or from a different speaker.

 </details>